mnieber/gen/titan/api_pkg/docs/developers-manual.rst

 You can tell Titan which queries exist by mentioning them in the spec file, e.g.
 `the get-person:query /provides a person:item`.
 The default outputs-type spec for a query (which is used if you don't provide one) has a "foreignKey" field for any item that the query provides, and a "relatedSet" for any item~list that it provides.
-For each of these output fields, an endpoint will created in the query's API.
-Note though that the api pkg is only used to specify which endpoints exist, which means that some other Moonleap package - such as the django packge - must take care of actually creating the endpoint.
 Queries also need inputs, and these are described in the inputs-type spec.
 Titan can create a default inputs-type spec by - again - looking at the items and item~lists that are provided by the query.
 It looks up the `queryItemBy` and `queryItemsBy` values for these items and item~lists to determine the fields of the default inputs-type spec.
 The `queryItemBy` for a provided item is stored in the data-type spec of that item.
 By default, `queryItemBy` equals ["id"] and `queryItemsBy` equals [] (the empty list).
-Since Titan needs to know which inputs are associated with which outputs, every field in the inputs-type spec has a `relatedOutput` attribute.
-If `relatedOutput` is omitted then the input field is used for all endpoints.

 Mutations
 =========

-The information about mutations also comes from the spec file, e.g. `the save-person:mutation /receives a person:item`).
+The information about mutations also comes from the spec file, e.g. `the save-person:mutation /posts a person:item`).
 Mutations can return items and item~lists, e.g. `the save-person:mutation /returns a person:item`.
-To declare a mutation that receives and returns the same item~type, then you can use the verb `posts`, e.g. `the save-person:mutation /posts a person:item`.

 Every mutation has a single endpoint that takes a form~type argument for every item that the mutation receives.
 These form~type arguments are described as "form" fields in the inputs-type spec for the mutation.
 Every